csswizardry/csswizardry.github.com/_posts/2012-06-21-the-open-closed-principle-applied-to-css.md

 specific use-case to modify its appearance.
 No other uses of the media object will be effected, only ones we explicitly flagged as being `.album-art`.

-Here we make changes via extension, leaving our base—and every other instance of it—completely untouched.
+Here we make changes via extension, leaving our base — and every other instance of it — completely untouched.

 ## Final word